-Mauro Lubrano is a security analyst focusing on terrorism, terrorist innovation & emerging technologies, unconventional weapons, Jihadism, and extremist ideologies.
-He previously worked for Lawrence Livermore National Laboratory and is a graduate of the Middlebury Institute of International Studies (MIIS), the Goethe Universität Frankfurt am Main, and the University of Perugia.
+Mauro Lubrano is a PhD candidate in International Relations at the University of St Andrews.
+His current research aims at understanding processes of terrorist innovation and the impact of emerging technologies.
+He previously worked for Lawrence Livermore National Laboratory and is a graduate of the Middlebury Institute of International Studies, the Goethe Universität Frankfurt am Main, and the University of Perugia.

 Davis is a graduate student in the Transatlantic Master’s program at the University of North Carolina- Chapel Hill and former program associate at the Institute for Defense and Business.
 His research interests focus on future conflict, European defense institutions, and change in the German and British militaries.